🔴 Trump Hammers Portland: ANTIFA is a Terrorist Organization that Must be Crushed 2025-09-29 18:06

 Yeah.

-It's just you have to be careful that you say it the right way, because there's multiple systems that are kind of in place here.
+It's just you have to be careful that you say it the right way because there's multiple systems that are kind of in place here.

 But ultimately, the end result is you basically have a social credit score that gets public shaming.

-I don't know, I don't know if we had video on that.
+I don't know if we had video on that.

 So there's like public shaming of individuals.

-Like these individuals have low score, like in your area, or somebody was walking by and it triggered like a facial recognition that showed that.
+Like these individuals have low score like in your area or somebody was walking by and it triggered like a facial recognition that showed that.

 I can't remember what it was, but it was very, very similar to what I just said.

-And I'm like, that that's bad enough.
+And I'm like, that's bad enough.

-That's very That that's very like George Orwell 1984 stuff.
+That's very, that's very like George Orwell, 1984 stuff.

 But then it got worse.

-Like people couldn't travel certain distances or by certain methods, they couldn't have bank accounts.
+Like people couldn't travel certain distances or by certain methods.

 Like there were all kinds of stuff.

-Because if you were friends with them, you started to get tagged by having multiple friends that either had wrong ideas or low scores, and that brought your score down.
+And then people started using those social credit scores in how they did business with people because if you were friends with them, you started to get tagged by having multiple friends that either had wrong ideas or low scores.

 And so they started to get shunned in the community.